 At the end of the 1700 century, the settlers of Kolachi village started trading across the sea with Muscat and the Persian Gulf region.
 Later, the village started to grow as a commercial hub and a port for trade.
 For the protection of this developing area, a small fort was constructed.
 This fort was handed over to the rulers of Sindh by the Khan of Kalat in 1795.

-The British recognized the importance of the city as the trading post.
-So they captured the city and Sindh province in February 1843 under the command of Sir Charles Napier and the city was annexed as a district of the British Indian Empire.
+The British recognised the importance of the city as the trading post.
+So they captured the city and Sindh province in February 1843 under the command of Sir Charles Napier, and the city was annexed as a district of the British Indian Empire.
 In 1846, it was home to around 9000 citizens.
-The city experienced a cholera epidemic in the same year and a Conservancy Board was established in the city to protect the people from this disease.
-This Conservancy Board was converted into a Municipal Commission in 1852 and it was again upgraded as Municipal Committee in 1853.
+The city experienced a cholera epidemic in the same year, and a Conservancy Board was established in the city to protect the people from this disease.
+This Conservancy Board was converted into a Municipal Commission in 1852, and it was again upgraded as Municipal Committee in 1853.
 This natural harbour started to flourish as a bustling port under British rule.
-On September 10, 1857, the 21st Native Infantry stationed in Karachi revolted against the British in its First Indian War for Independence, but the plan was busted by the British who regained control over the city very quickly.
+On September 10, 1857, the 21st Native Infantry stationed in Karachi revolted against the British in its First Indian War for Independence, but the plan was busted by the British, who regained control over the city very quickly.

-The Bombay District Municipal Act 1837 was extended to Sindh in 1878 and the urban area of Karachi was included in the city.
+The Bombay District Municipal Act 1837 was extended to Sindh in 1878, and the urban area was included in the city.
 The Municipality started to collect House Tax on Property owners, being the first municipality to collect the tax in the sub-continent.
-By the end of the 19th century, the city was home to around 105,000 people and it was a cosmopolitan city of Hindus and Muslim communities as well as Jews, Parsis, Iranians, Lebanese and Goan merchants.
-In 1900, due to the street congestion, India's first tramway system was constructed in this bustling city.
-At that time Karachi was famous for its railway-tram network, churches, mosques, court-houses, markets, paved streets and a magnificent harbour.
+By the end of the 19th century, the city was home to around 105,000 people.
+It was a cosmopolitan city of Hindus and Muslim communities and Jews, Parsis, Iranians, Lebanese and Goan merchants.
+In 1900, India's first tramway system was constructed in this bustling city due to street congestion.
+Karachi was famous for its railway-tram network, churches, mosques, court-houses, markets, paved streets and a magnificent harbour.

-When Pakistan was declared as a separate country in 1947, Karachi was chosen as the Capital of Pakistan.
-During this period, the city offered shelter to a huge influx of migrants and refugees that came from the Indian province.
+When Pakistan was declared a separate country in 1947, Karachi was chosen as the Capital of Pakistan.
+The city offered shelter to a massive influx of migrants and refugees from the Indian province during this period.
 In 1960, the capital of Pakistan was first moved to Rawalpindi and then to Islamabad.
 Still, Karachi never lost its importance as the economic centre of Pakistan.
-The Municipal Corporation of Karachi was upgraded to Metropolitan Corporation in 1976.
-Again on 14th August 2001, the City District Government of Karachi was reorganized in 18 Town Administrations and 178 Union Councils.